casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ***Builder methods***

 -   *`query()`* : Queries the state for a given value
--   *`expect()`* : The validation for the query which contains the output message.
+-   *`expect()`* : Validates the query which contains the output message.
 This will unwrap the value; the test will panic and crash if the value can't be unwrapped.
 The string value inside the argument will output as the reason to crash
 -   *`as_cl_value()`* : Returns a wrapped [CLValue](/docs/design/serialization-standard#serialization-standard-values) if this is a CLValue variant

--   *`clone()`* : To break the reference to the CLValue so that it will provide brand new CLValue
+-   *`clone()`* : Breaks the reference to the CLValue so that it will provide brand new CLValue
--   *`Into_t()`* : Cast the CLValue back to the original type (i.e., a String type in this sample).
+-   *`Into_t()`* : Converts the CLValue back to the original type (i.e., a String type in this sample).
 Note that the `expected_value` is a `String` type lifted to the `Value` type.
 It is also possible to map `returned_value` to the `String` type

 **Assertion**